redBorder/cookbook-memcached/README.md

-# http2k Cookbook
+# memcached Cookbook

-cookbook to install and configure redborder http2k
+cookbook to install and configure redborder memcached

 ### Platforms